 What’s worse?
 The fear of change or the fear of missing out?
-While it might seem easier to sit tight and avoid the risk of change for now, implementing field service management (FSM) software could actually change the way your business operates, and therefore, grows.
+While it might seem easier to sit tight and avoid the risk of change for now, implementing workforce management software could actually change the way your business operates, and therefore, grows.

 Stand out from competitors

-Using FSM systems, you could expect to attain one, several or all of the above business benefits.
-To know exactly how FSM helps businesses like yours meet ambitious growth targets, let’s dig a little deeper to explore how implementing the right software achieves these goals.
+Using digital systems, you could expect to attain one, several or all of the above business benefits.
+To know exactly how it helps businesses like yours meet ambitious growth targets, let’s dig a little deeper to explore how implementing the right software achieves these goals.

-Whether your business is in open spaces management, logistics, point-to-point service or any other variation of field management, FSM software can streamline your complex processes.
-Let’s look at some of the streamlining features an FSM system can offer.
+Whether your business is in open spaces management, transport logistics services or any other variation of field management, workforce management software can streamline your complex processes.
+Let’s look at some of the streamlining features a digital system can offer.

 Bad traffic, poor routing and breakdowns all eat into the money you spend on your mobile workforce.
 Manual timesheets might not be enough for your business to identify how time is being spent, or lost.

-Bad timekeeping prior to FSM software would have had workers unprepared for visits, leading to multiple visits and unhappy technicians - and customers.
+Bad timekeeping prior to workforce management software would have had workers unprepared for visits, leading to multiple visits and unhappy technicians - and customers.
 The automation means the tracking is more accurate resulting in fewer (if any) errors and omissions than asking drivers to write logs retrospectively.
-Most importantly, this means you and your drivers get time back, and because time is money FSM software directly improves your overall profitability.
+Most importantly, this means you and your drivers get time back, and because time is money workforce management software directly improves your overall profitability.

 Reducing time-wasting activities, human error and bad habits is all much easier when you have one collaborative system.

 As your business grows, so does the complexity of your finance team's workload.
-With FSM systems, not only can you automate billing and invoice reminders, but you can eliminate that maddening box of paperwork that surfaces at tax return time.
+With workforce management software, not only can you automate billing and invoice reminders, but you can eliminate that maddening box of paperwork that surfaces at tax return time.
 Automation frees up time for your finance team so that your existing headcount can handle the extra work that comes with expansion.
 Reducing human error means less time fighting fires and more time for business analysis.

 When a new job comes in, how quickly can you dispatch the closest worker fit for the task?
-Not only does real-time data help you minimise fuel costs and waiting times, but the reporting your field service management creates helps you see weak spots in your deployment processes.
+Not only does real-time data help you minimise fuel costs and waiting times, but the cloud based reporting helps you see weak spots in your deployment processes.
 Your operators can ensure the most efficient routes and all job details are shared with the field worker and that they can report back on their whereabouts and progress throughout the day.

 Charging the customer what the job actually costs to prevent revenue leakage is crucial.
-FMS can show exactly when users clock in, so if they start a job early, those minutes will be recorded and the business can charge the client more accurately for the work done.
-For example, if a builder's job is schecduled to start at 12 and run until 5, but the equipment arrives at 11:30 and the driver starts at that time, it’s important for the client to bill for that extra half hour.
+Workforce management software can show exactly when users clock in, so if they start a job early, those minutes will be recorded and the business can charge the client more accurately for the work done.
+For example, if a builder's job is scheduled to start at 12 and run until 5, but the equipment arrives at 11:30 and the driver starts at that time, it’s important for the client to bill for that extra half hour.

-We’ve touched on some of the reporting FSM software can deliver, but there are hundreds of metrics available.
+We’ve touched on some of the reporting workforce management software can deliver, but there are hundreds of metrics available.
 Custom reports give you valuable insight into areas of improvement.
-Everything from customer service levels to cost management can be optimised by acting on the data captured with field management software.
+Everything from customer service levels to cost management can be optimised by acting on the data captured with workforce management software.